 The room was a typical galley layout (long and narrow) making it tiny and impossible to be in with 2 people cooking and washing up.

-We knew the only way to make the footprint of the kitchen bigger was by knocking through to the dining room and swapping the rooms around to maximise cupboard and worktop space.
-It meant that we'd lose a dining room but I prefer open-plan living so I wasn't phased.
+We knew the only way to make the footprint of the kitchen bigger was creating an open plan kitchen diner space, blocking up doors to maximise cupboard and worktop space.

-Every single wall and ceiling in the house had wallpaper on it when we moved in (sometimes as much as 2 or 3 layers), and weeks on end were spent removing it, ripping up carpets and removing heavy storage heaters before work could begin.
+Every single wall and ceiling in the house had wallpaper on it when we first moved in (sometimes as much as 2 or 3 layers), and weeks on end were spent removing it, ripping up carpets and removing heavy storage heaters before work could begin.
+We planned meticulously before work began (using our home renovation step-by-step as a basis)

-I couldn't believe how fast it all happened initially.
-The day the wall was knocked down (something I was SO excited about, and will never forget!)
-I had to leave the house because I could barely see my hand in front of my face for all the dust it left.
+I couldn't believe how fast the demolition work happened initially.
+Knocking down the internal wall was something I was SO excited about, and will never forget!
+I was working from home for the duration of the build and had to leave the house because I could barely see my hand in front of my face thanks to the dust.

 God, I will not miss the dust!

 We have the best builders who are trusted family friends and that made the whole project so much more fun – laughs a plenty every day and they completely understood the challenges of living and cooking in the space while work was happening.
-They kept it as clean as possible for us and I really can't thank them enough.
-Beejay Builders is the name! if you're local to Brighton, UK, drop me an email or instagram message for their details if you'd like them.
+They kept it as clean as possible for us and I really can't thank them enough for the work they put in.

-And here she is.
+Here she is.
 Our beautiful new kitchen!
-So happy with it.
+We are so happy with it.

 Our kitchen is the Howdens Fairford range in Cashmere, with solid oak block 40mm worktops.
 We chose to buy it from Howdens simply because we owned a Howdens kitchen in our previous flat which was great quality, I really liked the shaker designs Howdens supply, their design process was so thorough and flexible, and the whole kitchen came in on budget so it was decided.